Detailed information on a low-cost design for a microbarograph that

 make it possible for schools, businesses and amateurs to detect, measure and monitor the infrasound in

 IN PRODUCTION: The Infiltec Model INFRA-20 Infrasound Monitor is now available for $345.

-and compute the cost of your order.
-You can pay by credit card, Paypal,
+Compute the cost of your order on the form.
+You can pay by credit card, wire transfer,

 check (may require delays for clearing) or money order payable to Infiltec.